Charleston Bachelorette Party Guide: Where to Stay, Eat, and Celebrate

-We tapped Charleston Academy of Domestic Pursuits cofounder Suzanne Pollak to learn everything a bachelorette needs to know about visiting the city with her best friends.
-We took all of her tried-and-true hotel, food, drink, and activity recommendations and packaged them into this comprehensive guide.
+We've rounded up everything a bachelorette needs to know about visiting the city with her best friends—including the best hotels, food, drink, and activity recommendations.
 Categorized by where to stay, where to eat and drink, and what to do, there's enough here to fill several days worth of fun.
-Inside, you'll find a little bit of everything, from crispy oyster sliders and historic home tours to must-visit rooftop bars and a nightclub to rival Las Vegas' entertainment scene.
+Inside, you'll find a little bit of everything, from crispy oyster sliders and historic home tours to must-visit cocktail bars and a nightclub to rival Las Vegas' entertainment scene.
 No matter what your party style is, you'll leave this city wishing for more time.

-Make the most of your long weekend by packing your itinerary with Pollak's picks: Check in at one of her favorite hotels, visit the boutiques on King Street, a famed shopping district, snack on truffle fries at The Watch rooftop bar, and then take a walk across the famous Arthur Ravenel Jr. Bridge.
-If you’re not jet-lagged, get dressed up after dinner at FIG and head to Trio lounge for cocktails and dancing.
+Make the most of your long weekend by packing your itinerary with our picks: Check in at one of these incredible hotels, visit the boutiques on King Street, a famed shopping district, stop for lunch or brunch at Basic Kitchen, and then take a walk across the famous Arthur Ravenel Jr. Bridge.
+If you’re not jet-lagged, get dressed up after dinner at FIG or Husk and head to Trio lounge for cocktails and dancing.
 Sound like a plan?
-Scroll through to plan the rest of your stay, with a Charlestonian as your personal guide.
+Scroll through to plan the rest of your stay.

 Where to Stay: The Beach Club